 \subsection{Proof of Corollary \ref{runifbergek2t}}

 First we prove (a):

-Let $G$ be a bipartite $K_{2,t}$-free graph with $\frac{n}{r}$ vertices in each color classes and containing edges.
+Let $G$ be a bipartite $K_{2,t}$-free graph with $\frac{n}{r}$ vertices in both color classes and containing edges.
 The existence of such a graph is guaranteed by Theorem \ref{biparitieturanK2tgraph}.
 Let be the color classes of $G$.

-Let us replace each vertex $a_i \in A$ with a set $A_i$ of $\lf \frac{r}{2} \rf$ copies of $a_i$ and each vertex $b_i \in B$ with a set $B_i$ of $\lc \frac{r}{2} \rc$ copies of $b_i$ to get an $r$-uniform hypergraph $\mathcal{H}$.
+Let us replace each vertex $a_i \in A$ with a set $A_i$ of $\lf \frac{r}{2} \rf$ copies of $a_i$, and each vertex $b_i \in B$ with a set $B_i$ of $\lc \frac{r}{2} \rc$ copies of $b_i$ to get an $r$-uniform hypergraph $\mathcal{H}$.
 Let It is easy to see that the number of hyperedges in $\mathcal{H}$ is equal the number of edges in $G$, as required.
 It remains to show that $\mathcal{H}$ is Berge-$K_{2,t}$-free.